Improve Your Home WiFi Coverage with a Mesh Network System

 Do I Need a Mesh Network?

-Mesh networks are a great solution for eliminating poor internet connections in those hard to reach areas, like the basement, backyard, garage, etc. However, they are not the best solution for every situation.
+Mesh networks are a great solution for getting rid of poor internet connections in those hard to reach areas, like the basement, backyard, garage, etc. However, they are not the best solution for every situation.

 If you have a large home that is 3,000 sq ft or more, a home with building material obstructions (metal walls and brick walls), or a multistory home, you will benefit from a wireless mesh network.
 The multiple nodes will help expand the coverage into every room for a whole-home WiFi coverage and reduce the interference caused by obstacles.